 A well-known sovereign citizen is on the run after allegedly shooting dead two police officers and wounding a third in Porepunkah in Victoria’s alpine region.

-Dezi Freeman allegedly fled into bushland with his wife and two children after gunning down the two officers with a shotgun as they entered the bus where he was living on the remote property on Tuesday morning, in what a police source told the Herald Sun was a “straight-out execution”.
+Dezi Freeman allegedly fled into bushland after gunning down the two officers with a shotgun as they entered the bus where he was living on the remote property on Tuesday morning, in what a police source told the Herald Sun was a “straight-out execution”.

 Up to 10 officers turned up to serve a warrant related to historical sex offences at about 10.30am when Freeman, 56, allegedly opened fire, and then stole weapons from the dead officers.

-A third officer is currently undergoing surgery after being shot in the leg, while the heavily armed Special Operations Group is on the way to join massive numbers of police who descended on the scene after the shooting.
+A third officer is currently undergoing surgery after being shot in the leg, while the heavily armed Special Operations Group was sent to join massive numbers of police who descended on the scene after the shooting.

 “I can confirm, tragically, that two of our fine Victoria Police officers today lost their lives in the line of duty,” Victoria Police chief commissioner Mike Bush said in a video released to the media.